blinkist/mango-test-task/README.md

 - It has metrics and logging enabled to help developers and stake holders understand usage and troubleshoot any issues.

-We would like you to prepare a small one page document with your recommendations and any open questions you may have.
+We would like you to prepare an actionable document with your recommendations and any open questions you may have.

 The document should cover the following topics: